node-class-may-2023/ComIT_Node/nodejs.md

 express --help
 ```

-* If you get an error running the provious command try closing and opening your terminal again
+* If you get an error running the previous command try closing and opening your terminal again
 * Sometimes you need to restart your terminal so the terminal notice that there's other modules installed (not so common but it might happen)
 * Now you should get the following output